Ping-Group-UCSC/denmat_dynm_development/README.txt

 Folders and files:
 1. executables are in ./bin (github does not want an empty folder, so please create this folder)
-2. src_v4.5.4 : source codes
+2. src_v4.5.7 : source codes
-3. src_FeynWann_kgrids:
+3. src_FeynWann_forDMD:
-        source files for the modified initialization program - lindbladInit_for-DMD-4.5.2 there is a compilation script "make-FeynWann-mod_kairay.sh" for installation in Kairay cluster
+        source files for the modified initialization program - lindbladInit_for-DMD-4.5.6 there is a compilation script "make-FeynWann-Kairay.sh" for installation in Kairay cluster
 4. Examples:
         Silicon_T1-Rate-formula.tgz
         Silicene_Real-Time_DMD.tgz